Master of Human Resource Management and Industrial Relations

 The Master of Human Resource Management and Industrial Relations is accredited by the Australian Human Resource Institute (AHRI) and is reviewed every three years to ensure the content of the program remains relevant to the industry.

-Qualifications awarded outside Australia can also be used for admission but equivalencies and entry requirements are determined based on the country, institution and qualification.
-You can find guidelines of the most common international entry requirements at sydney.edu.au/business/study/courses/admission_requirements.
+For qualifications awarded outside Australia, equivalencies and entry requirements are determined based on the country, institution and qualification.
+For a guide to common international qualifications and equivalent entry requirements visit University of Sydney Business School entry guide.

 How to apply